 Social media has become a critical component to the success of your brand.
 Yet with so many social networks and more being added all the time, it can be daunting to decide how -and where- to invest your time and money.
 One thing is clear at the outset…social media in 2016 rewards creativity and non-linear thinking.

-I created this 2 part series to help you understand what social networks are important to different demographics, as well as how to properly promote your brand using this exciting new vehicle for reaching your audience and developing your brand’s voice.
+This article will help you understand what social networks are important to different demographics, as well as how to properly promote your brand using this exciting new vehicle for reaching your audience and developing your brand’s voice.

 In Part 1, we will take a look at the current and projected social media landscape.
 Part 2 will focus on how to present your brand successfully using social media as well as provide current guidelines on preparing your image assets for the most popular social media networks.